hollyschinsky/pocket-guide/module1.md

       > This option requires a mobile SDK setup.
 If you have Mac and Xcode you should be able to use iOS, but Android requires [additional SDK installation and setup](http://developer.android.com/sdk).

-       **NOTE:** If you don't have the PhoneGap Developer App, you can still serve and run the app in a browser by entering the location server is running on.
+       **NOTE:** If you don't have the PhoneGap Developer App, you can still run the app in your browser by opening the index.html file in the browser, you will just have limited functionality.

 2. Ensure you see the application load with a listing of Amsterdam's most popular locations.
 Try typing in a few characters to see the filtering on the name.